 All the information is perfectly available, but Alex would rather yell about the Gates family funding animal disease research because it helps him build panic.

-Alex didn't read this article, hence calling them J&J.
+Alex didn't read this article, hence calling them J and J. He's just reading a headline.

 There's nothing in that article that talks about them having patented viruses and just mixing them all up.

-Through the big food industry and through several major food suppliers, that institutional groups, governmental groups, corporate groups are buying up all the food.
+We have had sources through the big food industry and through several major food suppliers that institutional groups, governmental groups, corporate groups are buying up all the food.

 And that the food prices, raw food prices, are skyrocketing.